quielLovesLasagna/results-summary-component/README.md

 ## My process

-> I came across a problem when I implemented the hover state of the button.
-The transtion property does not work at all (?) and when I hover out from the button it flickers.
+> I encountered a problem when I implemented the button's hover state.
+The transition property does not work at all (?) and flickers when I hover out from the button.
+> Edit: I found a quick solution for transitioning gradients, [check this out](https://css-tricks.com/transitioning-gradients/?fbclid=IwAR2zU4sbRHEpr0GKOiKsRcF1kLfUrMBRauKjvdaMsAJOb0Am6rkSV4nqzEA)

 ### Built with